A young woman holding her resume speaking to two businessman at an interview.

 Thank you notes provide a chance to show your appreciation and reiterate your interest in the opportunity.
 Even if you’re no longer interested in the position after the interview, still send a thank you note — you never know what future opportunities they may have for you or if you’ll meet again down the road.

-“Ask during the interview for an approximate time frame of when they plan to fill the position,” says Jennifer Dobel, AKPsi Alumna and Senior HR Representative for Apache.
+“Ask during the interview for an approximate time frame of when they plan to fill the position,” says Jennifer Dobel, Senior HR Representative for Apache.
 “Depending on their projected timeframe, email or mail a thank you note within 24 hours of the interview.
 Personally, I prefer the handwritten thank you cards.
 They make a much bigger impression.”